-I knew what they were up to.
-That’s why I came prepared.
-All the other teachers - my so called colleagues - had given up the effort of trying to punish and redeem the two worst behaved students of the senior year.
 For the entire duration of their high school career, let alone the last semester, Alex and Eddie have been disgusting examples of what it means to be a student at Green Willow High.
-In my class alone, they regularly turn up late, hurl abuse directed at my face, my mother and my wife - who according to them must now be a seasoned lesbian - throw spitballs in class and deface my whiteboard with crudely drawn reproductive organs; all acts carried out with a harrowing regularity.
+In my class alone they would regularly turn up late, hurl abuse directed at my face and my wife - who according to them must now be a seasoned adulteress - throw spitballs and deface my whiteboard with crudely drawn reproductive organs.
 Unfortunately for me, their above average grades have always kept the two out of severe trouble.
 To say I detest them, is an understatement.
 Which is why I took it upon myself to catch them in the act of what could be their greatest defilement yet.

 The night was that before Senior Graduation.
-An event stemmed with gladness and jubilation, was set to be ruined by inane pranks planned by the two idiots.
-I’d received a tip off from one of their classmates (whether the individual was bribed is neither here, nor there) that they were orchestrating a disaster so devastating, it would certainly bring shame upon the entire school.
-In my good sense, I couldn’t allow it to happen.
-So I willingly decided to spend the night at the school to prevent any misdemeanours and apprehend the two would-be criminals.
+An event stemmed with jubilation, was set to be ruined with inane pranks planned by the two idiots.
+I’d received a tip off from one of their classmates (whether the individual was bribed is neither here, nor there) that they were orchestrating a disaster so devastating, it would have certainly bought shame upon the entire school.
+In my good sense, I simply couldn’t allow it to happen.
+Hence why I willingly decided to spend the night at the school to prevent any misdemeanours and apprehend the two would-be criminals.
 However, the night didn’t go exactly as planned.

 For any of us.

-I checked the time on my dashboard: 7pm exactly.
-Like I said, I had come prepared.
-Cluttered across my car were a pair of binoculars, a flashlight, notebook, 3 pens, my iPhone and a GoPro borrowed from my neighbour’s daughter.
+I checked the time on my dashboard: 8pm exactly.
+I had come prepared.
+Scattered across my car were a pair of binoculars, a flashlight, notebook, 3 pens, my iPhone and a GoPro borrowed from my neighbour’s daughter.
 This was my final opportunity to catch these two miscreants and have them punished for good.
-The other teachers saw my efforts as futile and spiteful.
-And they were right.
+The other teachers saw my efforts as frugal and spiteful, and they were right.
 Even if I did catch the two of them, there weren’t enough days left in the semester to deliver an effective punishment.
-Even so, to see them miss graduation would have made up for the years of torment.
+Perhaps, for a moment, I questioned my intentions.

-It only took 30 minutes for me to realise that being left alone in a car, with the impending nighttime darkness surrounding you, is quite terrifying.
+It only took 8 minutes for me to realise that being left alone in a car, with the impending nighttime darkness surrounding you is quite terrifying.
 So, slightly earlier than I had planned, I made my way into the school.
-I had never actually been inside the school past 7pm before.
+I had never been inside the school past 8pm when there wasn't an event taking place.
 This was an entirely new experience.
 It felt like an entirely new place.
 The familiar halls filled with laughter and gossip, were silent.
 The sun-soaked bleachers stocked up with bodies, were empty.
 The computer rooms lighting up the walls with pixels and light, were dim and lifeless.
 It was like an illusion.
-The school didn’t feel like school at all.
-It felt and appeared like a vessel, waiting to be filled.
-It dawned on me that I was just simply inside walls and doors; not a place of education.
+The school felt and appeared like a vessel simply waiting to be filled.

-Upon hearing the laughter again, my heart began to race.
+And so, upon hearing the laughter again, my heart began to race.
 I had a two-step plan for catching them in their shameful acts.
 First, I would record some footage of the delinquents in action on the GoPro, then confront them about it.
-I grabbed the GoPro in my hand and silently made way for the door.
+I took hold of the GoPro and silently made way for the door.
 I was careful whilst opening and closing it to ensure not a sound could be heard.
 This was quickly getting intense.
 Years spent watching Murder, She Wrote could not have prepared me for my own tale of suspense.

 I took multiple breaths to calm myself, snapped a picture of the picture on the GoPro and began to make way for my classroom.
 However, when I turned around, my gaze was met with a shadowed, hunched figure.
 The lack of light casted a darkness around the figure so I couldn’t quite make out what it was.
 It remained standing there for some time.
 I was perplexed as to why it didn’t speak or move.
 It just was.
 I was more dazed by it, than it was by me.
 Then I realised, the thing 30 feet in front of me was not human.
 What gave it away - the number of legs: four.
 The mane around its neck: full-bodied and wild.
 And the roar which followed: full of depth and full of volume.
 There was no doubt in my mind then.
 In front of me stood a lion.
 Then in almost no time at all, it started to charge towards me.

 My legs couldn’t move.
 I couldn’t speak.
 The lion had none of these issues.
 It continued to race towards my flesh and bone, roaring and gasping as it did so.
-Then suddenly, out of nowhere, as the beast took a pounce, my body hurtled itself towards the ground.
+Then suddenly, out of nowhere, as the beast took a pounce, my body hurled itself towards the ground.
 As my frame dove, I felt the warmth of the lion’s breath scrape across my forehead.
 It tossed into a heap, sliding manically for another 20 feet before hitting a set of closed doors.
 Immediately, I shot up, leaving the GoPro and started to run.
-I wanted to run straight for the exit in front of me, but I knew the lion would catch up before I could make it.
+I wanted to run straight ahead but I knew the lion would catch up quickly.
 So I made a sharp turn left back towards my classroom.
 I could hear the thundering of a 350lb predator chasing after me.
 Now my heart was really beating.
 This was the most exercise I had ever done in my life: to run away from a lion.

 “OVER HERE!”
 Shouted Alex.